-Title Effective date for the Group Effective Date AASB 9: Financial Instruments 1 July 2018 1 January 2018 AASB15: Revenue from Contracts with Customers 1 July 2018 1 January 2018 AASB16: Leases 1 July 2019 1 January 2019
+Title Effective date for the Group Effective Date AASB16: Leases 1 July 2019 1 January 2020

 Management has assessed the effects of applying these new accounting standards.
-As the Group is currently only generating interest revenue on cash investments, it was concluded that AASB 15 would have no impact on the Group.
-It was also concluded that the Group currently would not be materially impacted by AASB 9.
-In respect of AASB 16 however, it is probable that the current operating lease for office space may result in the recognition of a right of use asset and lease liability.
+In respect of AASB 16, it is probable that the current operating lease for office space may result in the recognition of a right of use asset and lease liability.
 Based on the leases currently in place, the impact would not be material for the Group.
+In the case of AASB 17 - it will have no impact on the Group.